miqrogroove/files_textviewer/README.md

 1. Find the Text File Viewer tile and click "Enable".

 ## Limitations
-There is not yet any context-sensitive way to switch to this view from a specific file in the built-in Files app.

 Each file is assumed to be either UTF-8 or Windows-1252 encoded.
 This will not work with other types of text files.